Freestyle skiing at the 2022 Winter Olympics – Men's moguls

 The men's moguls competition in freestyle skiing at the 2022 Winter Olympics were held on 3 February (qualification) and 5 February (final), at the Genting Snow Park in Zhangjiakou.
 Walter Wallberg of Sweden won the event.
 Mikaël Kingsbury of Canada became the silver medalist, and Ikuma Horishima from Japan took the bronze.
-For Wallberg and Horishima this is the first Olympic medal.
+For Wallberg and Horishima this was their first Olympic medal.

 The defending champion was Mikaël Kingsbury.
 The 2018 silver medalist, Matt Graham and the bronze medalist, Daichi Hara, qualified for the Olympics as well.
 At the 2021–22 FIS Freestyle Ski World Cup, Kingsbury led the ranking before the Olympics, closely followed by Ikuma Horishima.
 Kingsbury is also the 2021 world champion, with Benjamin Cavet and Pavel Kolmakov being the silver and third medalists, respectively.

 Qualification

 A total of 30 moguls athletes qualified to compete at the games.
 For an athlete to compete they must have a minimum of 80.00 FIS points on the FIS Points List on January 17, 2022, and a top 30 finish in a World Cup event or at the FIS Freestyle Ski World Championships 2021.
 A country could enter a maximum of four athletes into the event.